 Having regard to the above, the non-compliant component of the building will achieve all of these objectives to at least an equal degree as would be the case with a development that complied with the building height standard.
-By allowing for the non-compliance provides additional accommodation and useable communal open space by all residents, consistent with the draft development standard for building height.
+By allowing for the non-compliance provides additional accommodation is consistent with the draft development standard for building height.